-Proper ty: log.init.config Exam ple Value: log.init.config = \${dspace.dir}/config/log4j2.xml

-Inform ational Note: This is where your logging configuration file is located.
+Proper ty: log.init.config Exam ple Value: log.init.config = \${dspace.dir}/config/log4j.properties Inform ational Note: This is where your logging configuration file is located.
 You may override the default log4j configuration by providing your own.
-Existing alternatives are: log.init.config = \${dspace.dir}/config/log4j2.xml log.init.config = \${dspace.dir}/config/log4j2-console.xml Proper ty: log.dir (defined in log4j2.xml) Exam ple value: log.dir = \${log4j:configParentLocation}//log Inform ational Note: This is where to put the DSpace logs.
-The default setting (shown above) writes all DSpace logs to the \${dspace.dir}/log/ directory.
-Proper ty: loglevel.dspace (defined in log4j2.xml) Exam ple value: loglevel.dspace = INFO Inform ational Note: Log level for all DSpace-specific code (org.dspace. packages).
+Existing alternatives are: log.init.config = \${dspace.dir}/config/log4j.properties log.init.config = \${dspace.dir}/config/log4j-console.properties Proper ty: log.dir Exam ple value: log.dir = \${dspace.dir}/log Inform ational Note: This is where to put the logs.
+(This is used for initial configuration only) Proper ty: loglevel.dspace (defined in log4j.properties) Exam ple value: loglevel.dspace = INFO Inform ational Note: Log level for all DSpace-specific code (org.dspace. packages).
 By default, DSpace only provides general INFO logs (in order to keep log sizes reasonable).
 As necessary, you can temporarily change this setting to any of the following (ordered for most information to least): DEBUG , INFO, WARN, ERROR, FATAL Please be aware we do not recommend running at the DEBUG level in Production for significant periods of time, as it will cause the logs to be extremely large in size.
-Proper ty: loglevel.other (defined in log4j2.xml) Exam ple value: loglevel.other = INFO Inform ational Note: Log level for other third-party tools/APIs used by DSpace (non-DSpace specific code).
+Proper ty: loglevel.other (defined in log4j.properties) Exam ple value: loglevel.other = INFO Inform ational Note: Log level for other third-party tools/APIs used by DSpace (non-DSpace specific code).
 By default, DSpace only provides general INFO logs (in order to keep log sizes reasonable).
 As necessary, you can temporarily change this setting to any of the following (ordered for most information to least): DEBUG, INFO, WARN, ERROR, FATAL Please be aware we do not recommend running at the DEBUG level in Production for significant periods of time, as it will cause the logs to be extremely large in size.